tejnal/springboot-k8s-app/README.md

 ## Tech Stack
-Spring boot, java 11, Spring Data, Spring documentation, Spring Actuator Spring web, Spring data jpa, embedded tomcat, docker, k8s and Jenkins
+Spring boot, java 11, Spring Data, Spring documentation, Spring Actuator Spring web, Spring data jpa, embedded tomcat, git, maven, github docker, k8s and Jenkins

 ## kubernates components that been used in this project
  1. Kind - to create local k8 cluster , we do this differently in cloud using Terraform and AWS EKS